 - Use a relaxing scent such as lavender, rose, or sandalwood as a perfume, and sniff it when you're feeling stressed.

 Caution: Don't use essential oils at full strength on your skin.
 Some people will find it irritating.
 Dilute them first with a carrier oil such as almond.

 - Room deodorizer.
 A neat trick I've found is to pour a small amount of vanilla into a pan of water and simmer it on the stove.
 It makes your home smell wonderful.
 Be careful you don't let the pan boil dry.

-- Make your own custom scented shampoo or conditioner by adding a few drops of your favorite oil to an decent unscented brand.
+- Make your own custom-scented shampoo or conditioner by adding a few drops of your favorite oil to a decent unscented brand.

 It's a good idea to keep essential oils away from children.
 Some of them smell so good it would be tempting for little ones to try to eat them.

 Since I'm only discussing aromatherapy as it's used for stress relief, bear in mind that the herbs themselves also have the same effects as an expensive oil and at much less cost.
 Of course, they're not going to be as concentrated, but the smell of a fresh herb is just as nice in my opinion.